Past Alumni Awards Winners

 Her second film What They Don't Talk About When They Talk About Love was the first Indonesian film to ever compete in the World Cinema Drama Competition at Sundance Film Festival in 2013.
 In Indonesia, the film won three out of four awards given by Akademi Film Indonesia in 2014 for Best Director, Best Screenplay and Best Film.
 The film was a festival favourite and screened in more than 50 film festivals all over the world, including in the Embassy-hosted Film Festival in Indonesia in early February 2017.

-2017 Innovation and Entrepreneurship Alumni Award
+Winner of the 2017 Innovation and Entrepreneurship Award

 Fendi graduated with a Bachelor’s Degree in Computer Science at the University of New South Wales in 1999.
 He established a start-up company in 2009 called PT Selaras Daya Utama (SEDAYU), one of Indonesia’s leading Engineering Procurement Construction companies with more than 100 Solar Power Plants across Indonesia.
 Serving as the Managing Director at SEDAYU, Fendi won the Innovation and Entrepreneurship Alumni Award, for his leadership in developing cost-effective, renewable solar energy for the benefit of the Indonesian community.